godmoves/Chun_Tsung/Reading_List.md

 ## To read

-3. Phase-Change Materials for Group-IV Electro-Optical Switching and Modulation

 4. Simulations of Silicon-on-Insulator Channel-Waveguide Electro-optical 2 × 2 Switches and 1 × 1 Modulators Using a Ge 2 Sb 2 Te 5 Self-Holding Layer

 5. Electro-optical 1 x 2, 1 x N and N x N fiber-optic and free-space switching over 1.55 to 3.0 μm using a Ge-Ge 2 Sb 2 Te 5 -Ge prism structure